adn615/adn615.github.io/README.md

 - Name, title, and description in the hero section
 - About section content and statistics
 - Skills and education details
+- Experience section with your internships and jobs
 - Contact information (email, phone, location)
 - Social media links

+### Resume Download
+Add your resume PDF to the root directory as `resume.pdf`:
+- File should be named `resume.pdf` exactly
+- Keep the file size reasonable (under 5MB) for web loading
+- The download button in the hero section will work once you add this file

 ### Styling
 - Colors and fonts can be modified in `styles/styles.css`